 The data can be used to estimate the size of the soil's organic carbon and nitrogen pools at equilibrium with natural soil-forming factors.
 Most of the data are from profiles associated with natural vegetation so they constitute a baseline for evaluation of the effects that disturbance or modification to natural vegetation has on soil carbon equilibrium at either a global or regional scale.
 The data can also be used for understanding the range and viability of soil carbon and nitrogen pools for specific ecosystems or climatic regimes.

-The soil profile carbon and nitrogen data plus biogeochemical classifications for the profile locations are provided in the original ASCII format (Zinke et al, 1986) and, as a service to our users, in ESRI shapefile format, and in ESRI interchange file format (*e00).
+The soil profile carbon and nitrogen data plus biogeochemical classifications for the profile locations are provided in the original ASCII format (Zinke et al, 1986) and in ESRI shapefile format.

 Post, W. M., W. R. Emanuel, P. J. Zinke, and A. G. Stangenberger.
 1982.
 Soil carbon pools and world life zones.
 Nature 298:156-159.